 Amarillo Truck Accident Attorneys

 More than 5,000 people will die in trucking accidents this year.
-As many as 700+ of them will be truck drivers themselves.
+As many as 700 of them will be truck drivers themselves.
 Despite making up less than 5 percent of the vehicles on the road, large commercial vehicles are responsible for 1 in 10 vehicle fatalities.
-Weighing between 10,000 and 80,000 pounds, big rigs and tractor-trailers weigh up to 20 times heavier than the average passenger vehicle.
+Weighing between 10,000 and 80,000 pounds, big rigs and tractor-trailers weigh up to 20 times more than the average passenger vehicle.
 The accidents they cause are life-altering, and, in some cases, life-ending.
 Truck accident survivors and victims' families deserve a chance at justice.

 Truck accidents often cause catastrophic injuries like: